 To be eligible for interscholastic athletic competition, a student must pursue a curriculum defined and approved by the principal as a full-time curriculum.
 Where required, this curriculum or its equivalent must be approved by, and conform to, the regulations of the State Board of Education and the Pennsylvania School Code, as well as any local policies established by the Fox Chapel Area School District Board of Directors.
 The student must have a QPA of 2.0, or the equivalent.
 Eligibility is cumulative from the beginning of a grading period and will be reported on a weekly basis.
 If a student's cumulative work from the beginning of the grading period does not as of any Friday meet the standards provided for in this Section, the student is ineligible from the immediately following Sunday through the next Saturday (one week).
+Students may not participate in an athletic contest if they are failing any two classes at any given time during each week.
 PIAA-member schools may adopt higher or more stringent minimum academic standards than those established by the PIAA.
 To be eligible for interscholastic athletics at Fox Chapel Area School District, a student must maintain a 2.0 QPA during the previous grading period, except as provided below (Use of Final Credits at End of School Year) and cannot fail any two classes.
 Back work may be made up, providing it is in accordance with the regular rules of Fox Chapel Area High School.